|Nutritional Guidelines (per serving)|

 Using a stand or hand mixer, cream together the eggs and sugar until lightened in color.
 Beat in the butter and almond extract.

-In a separate bowl, sift together the salt, baking powder and all purpose flour (or, if making the Passover version, the combination of potato starch and cake meal).
+In a separate bowl, sift together the salt, baking powder, and all-purpose flour (or, if making the Passover version, the potato starch and cake meal).

 Fold the dry ingredients into the wet, stir in the sliced almonds, and turn out onto a baking sheet lined with parchment paper.
-Note that the dough will be very sticky and you'll need additional flour (or cake meal) to shape it into a loaf, approximately 3 inches high.
+The dough will be very sticky and you'll need additional flour (or cake meal) to shape it into a loaf, approximately 3 inches high.

 Bake for 45 minutes.

-Then slice, using a serrated knife, while the loaf is still warm.
+With a serrated knife, slice while the loaf is still warm.